greiman/SdFat-beta/README.md

 This version of SdFat has been modified to use standard POSIX/Linux definitions of open flags from fcntl.h.

-Open flags are include access modes, O_RDONLY, O_RDWR, O_WRONLY, and modifiers O_APPEND, O_CREAT, O_EXCL, O_SYNC, O_TRUNC.
+Open flags are access modes, O_RDONLY, O_RDWR, O_WRONLY, and modifiers O_APPEND, O_CREAT, O_EXCL, O_SYNC, O_TRUNC.

 Rename this folder SdFat and place it in the standard place for libraries.